-Through our programs, Keep A Breast exists to change the global conversation around breast cancer among young people by empowering them with breast health education (http://keep-a-breast.org/learn/), which we hope will ultimately inspire them to adopt healthier habits.
+Through our programs, Keep A Breast exists to change the global conversation around breast cancer among young people by empowering them with breast health education, which we hope will ultimately inspire them to adopt healthier habits.

 Q: Why “prevention” and not awareness?

 A: When I realized that breast cancer diagnosis was only 10 percent genetic and 90 percent our environment, I knew there was an even bigger conversation that need to be had.
-I started the Non Toxic Revolution (http://nontoxicrevolution.org/) to start a direct dialogue about the food we eat, the products we use and the toxins we are exposed to that really increase our risk of breast cancer and many other disease.
-‘Shaney was inspired by BCF’s State of the Evidence: http://www.breastcancerfund.org/media/publications/state-of-the-evidence/?referrer=https://www.google.com/
+I started Non-Toxic Revolution to start a direct dialogue about the food we eat, the products we use and the toxins we are exposed to that really increase our risk of breast cancer and many other disease.

 Q: What are some key toxic products and chemicals that young adults should be avoiding?

-Back in 2012, one of our grant recipients, Environmental Working Group, teamed up with Keep A Breast to compile an alarming list of endocrine disruptors that deviously make their way into our bodies.
-The Dirty Dozen List of Endocrine Disruptors takes a look at 12 of the worst hormone altering chemicals found in our everyday lives, including BPA, Dioxin.
-Atrazine, Phthalates, Perchlorate, Fire retardants, Lead, Arsenic, Mercury, Perfluorinated chemicals (PFCs), Organophosphate pesticides and Glycol Ethers.
-To learn more about how they do their dirty deeds and some tips on how to avoid them, click here!
+Back in 2012, one of our grant recipients, Environmental Working Group teamed up with Keep-A-Breast to compile an alarming list of endocrine disruptors that deviously make their way into our bodies.
+The Dirty Dozen List of Endocrine Disruptors takes a look at 12 of the worst hormone altering chemicals found in our everyday lives, including BPA, dioxin, atrazine, phthalates, perchlorate, fire retardants, lead, arsenic, mercury, perfluorinated chemicals (PFCs), organophosphate pesticides, and glycol ethers.
+Learn more about how they do their dirty deeds and some tips on how to avoid them.

-A: Body care: Bare Bones Body Care, Primal Life Organics, SW Basics, Schmidt’s Deodorant.
+Body care: Bare Bones Body Care, Primal Life Organics, SW Basics, Schmidt’s Deodorant.
 Cleaning: Boulder Clean, Seventh Generation.
-Life: Simply Straws, Togo ware (plastic free)
+Life: Simply Straws, CHICOBAG (plastic free)

 Q: What would you say Keep A Breast Foundation has brought to your own personal life?

-Shaney jo is a leading voice and philanthropy expert in the cultural conversation about breast cancer.
+Shaney Jo Darden is founder and chief creative officer at Keep A Breast Foundation.
+After a friend was diagnosed with breast cancer in 2000, designer and artist Shaney Jo Darden founded the global non-profit organization Keep A Breast Foundation (KAB) to raise awareness of breast cancer and to encourage prevention and early detection among young people.
+Shaney Jo is a leading voice and philanthropy expert in the cultural conversation about breast cancer.
 Over the years she has received many awards for her innovative fusion of advocacy, art, lifestyle-brand partnerships and street culture, and in the process has generated substantial funds for Keep A Breast via donations, partnerships, and licensing.